abacritt/angularx-social-login/projects/lib/README.md

 }
 ```

-### Sign in with google
+### Sign in with Google

 `GoogleLoginProvider` has no `signIn()` method as other providers, the login flow is triggered by a button that the **gis client** is generating.
 Calling `SocialAuthService.signIn(GoogleLoginProvider.PROVIDER_ID)` will have no effect.

-Instead make sure you [subscribed to the authentication state](#subscribe-to-the-authentication-state) and add the following `GoogleSigninButtonDirective` to your component template to wrap the 'Sign In With Google' button:
+Instead, make sure you [subscribed to the authentication state](#subscribe-to-the-authentication-state) and add the following `GoogleSigninButtonDirective` to your component template to wrap the 'Sign In With Google' button:

 ALSO